mike-north/ember-octane-workshop/notes/13-creating-templates-and-routes.md

 - [`../app/templates/components/team-sidebar.hbs`](../app/templates/components/team-sidebar.hbs)
 - [`../app/templates/teams/team/channel.hbs`](../app/templates/teams/team/channel.hbs)

-First, refactor the [`teams`](../app/templates/teams.hbs) template by replacing the existing content with `TeamSelector` component, that gets passed the `teams` data into it, to be displayed in its own template.
+First, refactor the [`teams`](../app/templates/teams.hbs) template by replacing the existing content with the `TeamSelector` component, which gets passed the `teams` data, to be displayed in its own template.

 ```diff
 -   <TeamSelector />